Our three-year Mathematics BSc Honours degree provides a firm foundation in the ideas and techniques of modern mathematics and statistics.

-They include topics such as:
+You study topics such as:

-They constitute a significant proportion of your time in the early Stages of your programme.
 This provides you with a solid foundation on which to build more specialist knowledge later in your degree, as well as making it relatively easy to transfer between degrees within the School.

 We have excellent computing facilities and make extensive use of IT to support teaching, preparation and revision, including:

 The School also has a dedicated mathematics and statistics library and reading room that complements the wealth of resources available through the main University Library Service.

 Our four-year degrees are more in-depth and include: